mafzaldev/bytewise-fellowship-flutter/Week-03/README.md

 - `VerifyCodeScreen` - This screen is shown to the user, after the user clicks on the `Login` button on `PhoneLoginScreen`.
 It has a text field for inserting 6 digits verification code.
 It also has a button to verify the code.
 After clicking on the button, it verifies the code, and if the code is correct, it logs the user in.

+### Reset Password

+I extended the example to use reset password.
+I added a new screen `ForgotPasswordScreen`, where user can enter their email address, and a reset password link is sent to the email address.

 ## Firebase Database

 Firebase Database is a cloud-hosted database.
 Data is stored as JSON and synchronized in realtime to every connected client.
 It is a NoSQL database.
 It is a good choice for mobile apps that require a realtime database.